srijith-46/RSA_ENCRYPTION_AND_ITS_VISUAL_REPRESENTATION/README.md

 Step4: Now the client can send the message to the server, the server will recieve in encrypted form and then it is decrypted and read by the user.

-Note: You can run this is in two systems making it as server and client but you should be in same network
+Note: You can run this in two systems making it as server and client but you should be in same network